GauravKBaruah/lab-website/_projects/2_project.md

 ### Selected References

 Our recent work explores these dynamics in greater detail.
-You can find more details about these frameworks in our previous studies {% cite baruah_adaptive_2025 %}.
+You can find more details about these frameworks in our previous studies {%cite baruah_adaptive_2025 %}.